ncsa/puppet-spectrumscale/REFERENCE.md

 Data type: `String[1]`

+Host that should be used for custom quota command.

 ##### <a name="port"></a>`port`

 Data type: `Integer[1, 65535]`

+Port on the custom quota host.

 ### <a name="gpfsstartup"></a>`gpfs::startup`

-@summary
- Start GPFS and wait for verification that it started successfully PARAMETERS cmds - OPTIONAL
+Start GPFS and wait for verification that it started successfully
-          default values set in module hiera

 #### Parameters